Zyell/Eidokali/README.md

 >* If you are using a fingerprint reader, it can only be setup in GNOME.
 The cosmic-greeter respects the fingerprint timeout, but it will not re-prompt upon screen unlock like gnome does.
 If you enter an invalid password, it will reprompt you for the fingerprint.
 This is a known issue with cosmic-greeter.
 The fingerprint reader works correctly in all other parts of the system.
 >* Jetbrains apps like RustRover or Pycharm do not behave properly when running as xwayland apps.
 If you open a second instance of the app, it will not have a window control bar at the top (minimize, maximize, or close).
 If you set them to run as wayland apps, they will work correctly.
 >* There are many known gaming issues.
 Your mileage may vary, but many steam games will not launch or run properly in cosmic at this time.
+>* There is no ability to display the battery percentage next to the icon (an ergonomic issue IMHO)
 >
 >#### GNOME
 >* If you try to use the cosmic greeter for login and disable gdm, you will be unable to lock the screen in GNOME.